The [bans] section

 multiple-versions = 'allow'

-deny = [{ name = "crate-you-want-only-one-version-of", deny-multiple-versions = true }]
+deny = [{ crate = "crate-you-want-only-one-version-of", deny-multiple-versions = true }]

 This field allows specific crates to deny multiple versions of themselves, but allowing or warning on multiple versions for all other crates.
 This field cannot be set simultaneously with wrappers.